GlassHeaded/GlassHeaded/README.md

 and yeah

-but about bmf uhh.. maybe try to int with me a bunch of time (wont work if you genuinely force yourself on me) until im trust and comfortable enough with u👀👀
+but about bmf uhh.. maybe try to int with me a bunch of time (wont work if you genuinely force yourself on me) until i trust and comfortable enough being with u👀👀

 i have a partner uhh a child yes